coldnebo/dcs-si-exporter/README.md

 Work in Progress

+UPDATE - I figured out how to read the VHF frequency in the F16C. but each plane is different.
+Still, for now that means I don't need the "super-hack" anymore.

 HACK in Progress -- I have a super hack, which is to read the frequencies from the SI client and write them back out to the simAPI_input.json until I can source them properly from the sim.